AjayKMehta/setup-machine/NeovimNotes.md

  `"`     | Position you were at when you last closed the file.

 You can go to these marks using `` ` `` or go to first non-blank character in containing line using `'`, e.g. `'"` goes to first non-blank character of line you were on when you last closed the file.

+Neovim creates a mark each time you exit.
+The last one is `0`, second last is `1` (this goes all the way to `9`).
+So, `'0` takes you to the place where you were when you last exited Neovim!

 ### Registers